ClumsyPenguin/ClumsyPenguin/README.md

 ## I'm a Fullstack Developer, and Electronics Engineer!

-- 🌱 I’m currently learning alot of stuff honestly, but mainly Vue and Flutter
+- 🌱 I’m currently learning alot of stuff honestly, but mainly playing Vue and Flutter projects
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to make my own PCB designs and IoT projects

 ### Connect with me: